marcglasberg/asyncredux.com/flutter/comparisons/bloc.md

 This difference may seem small, but classes are made to be extended.
 Because of this, AsyncRedux can and does provide a load of features out-of-the-box, that are non-existent or hard to implement with Cubit.
 Classes also give you a stable, typed identifier (the action type) that you can use in many ways.

-Let's see the practical advantages of AsyncRedux in detail, and then at the end of this page we are going to talk about the only advantage Bloc has over AsyncRedux.

 ## In more detail